siddharthvaria/GI-DL/README.md

 6. CascadeClassifier.py : implementation of cascade classifier with the option to pre-train a language model.
 7. test.py : load the trained model and get the predictions (probabilities and predicted classes)

-### To train a classifier

-To learn about the command line arguments python preprocess_tweets.py --help python train.py --help python test.py --help
+## To learn about the command line arguments
+* python preprocess_tweets.py --help
+* python train.py --help
+* python test.py --help

+## To train and test the classifier